Infineon/aurix_webassembly_aot/control-flow-documentation.md

 - If you enter a block that is dead code, all nested blocks are also dead code
 - Some instructions like `br` will set the dead code flag for the current block
 - When exiting a block, we pop the flag from the stack
-- If code is dead, no Tricore code will be generated until we exit the block
+- If code is dead, no Tricore code will be generated until exiting the block

 ### `vb_stack_ptr_stack`
 - Points to the top of the VB stack at the beginning of each cfg block to allow reset